jeff-dillon/airbnb-project/README.md

 3. `src/01_discover.ipynb` is a jupyter notebook using pandas to understand the raw data files.
 4. `src/02_clean.py` use pandas to clean a dataset
 5. `src/realestate.py` create custom classes and methods
+6. `src/03_analyze.ipynb` use pandas to aggregate and plot the data

 ## Project Layout